vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 The full build and all 17 CTest targets pass without compiler warnings, including collection identity and session resolution coverage.

+### Represent note-envelope intent with one discriminator

+Rename scalar automation's `Envelope` motion to `NoteEnvelope` and remove its redundant `restartsOnNote` flag.
+All producers paired the envelope motion with that flag; the other motions always left it false.
+The motion now communicates the complete distinction and cannot disagree with a second setting.
+Keep the separate LFO-context restart flag, which controls actual oscillator behavior.

+Update the existing core and format assertions to check the explicit motion.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,